 BIO

-Holly Cinnamon is an actor, singer-songwriter, music producer, multidisciplinary artist, teacher and coach based in NYC and Toronto.
-Film and TV credits include a 5-episode arc on Marvel's Daredevil (Disney+) - Season 3, Alert: Missing Person's Unit (Fox), Succession (HBO), Hocus Pocus 2 (Disney) and upcoming, Holly will appear in Kathryn Bigelow's next feature film, House of Dynamite, and on The Savant (AppleTV).
+Holly Cinnamon is an actor, singer-songwriter and music producer based in NYC and Toronto.
+Film and TV credits include playing the Deputy Press Secretary in Kathryn Bigelow's latest feature House of Dynamite (Netflix), a five-episode arc on Season 3 of Marvel's Daredevil (ABC/Disney+), and guesting on Alert: Missing Person's Unit (Fox), Succession (HBO), Hocus Pocus 2 (Disney+) and upcoming on The Savant (AppleTV).

-Holly made her Off-Broadway debut in Dear Jane.
-She stars at the title character in the indie film Velma Major, about an indie queer musician struggling in NYC, which also features her original song “PARADOX” and her cover of Connie Converse’s song “How Sad, How Lovely”, both produced by Holly through her indie record label, Female Gayze Music.
+Holly made her Off-Broadway debut in Dear Jane and has appeared in numerous regional theatre productions across Canada.
+She stars at the title character in the indie film Velma Major, which features her original song “PARADOX” and her cover of Connie Converse’s “How Sad, How Lovely”, both self-produced through her indie record label, Female Gayze Music.

-As a singer-songwriter and indie music producer, Holly Cinnamon has released nine singles to-date and is working on their first full length album.
-You can check out their music on any streaming platform under “Holly Cinnamon” and watch their self-produced and directed music videos on YouTube.
-Holly was honored to headline a night recognizing Henrietta Hudson founder Minnie Rivera at the inaugural Weekend of Women in Fire Island in October 2024.
-She opened for Kat Cunning at Elsewhere for Pride 2024 and frequently performs original music live around New York City, including a regular monthly gig at the iconic Stonewall Inn in the West Village, and at Bar Freda, Gold Sounds Bar, Brooklyn Monarch, Nightwalk and many more.
+As a recording artist, Holly Cinnamon has released nine singles and is working on her first full length album.
+You can check out her music on any streaming platform under “Holly Cinnamon” and watch her self- directed music videos on YouTube.
+Holly has performed live at Brooklyn Pride, Toronto Pride and Halifax Pride, and regularly performs at the iconic Stonewall Inn.
+She was honored to headline a night recognizing Henrietta Hudson founder Minnie Rivera at the inaugural Weekend of Women on Fire Island, and to open for Kat Cunning at Elsewhere for NYC Pride 2024.

-Holly identifies as a cis queer femme genderfluid lesbian and uses both she and they pronouns, typically presenting femme.
-Holly is comfortable discussing any aspect of her identity or a character’s identity, be it gender or sexuality or beyond, in the casting and/or creative process.
-Holly also has synaesthesia and is autism-questioning.
+Holly (she/they) identifies as a queer femme lesbian and has synaesthesia.
+She is open to discussing any aspect of her identity or a character’s identity, be it gender or sexuality in the casting and/or creative process.

 Originally from a small town outside Edmonton (Amiskwaciwâskahikan), Alberta in Canada, Holly has been based in New York City (Lenapehoking) going on 10 years now (where she dreamed of living since she fell in love with Barbra Streisand at 13) and Toronto (Tkaronto) is her home in Canada.
 Her heritage is white European, with primarily Irish, Scottish, Danish and Norwegian ancestry.